rocketvalidator/docs-rocketvalidator/docs/api/reports.md

 > `GET /api/v1/reports?created_by=guests`

-To get only the list of reports created by an individual guest, pass the token like this:
+To get only the list of reports created by an individual guest or guests, pass the tokens as comma-separated like this:

 > `GET /api/v1/reports?created_by=guests&guest_token=1234`

+or

+> `GET /api/v1/reports?created_by=guests&guest_token=1234,5678`

 Each report will include the `guest_token` used as an attribute.